On $q$-deformed Farey sum and a homological interpretation of $q$-deformed real quadratic irrational numbers: -deformed Farey sum and -deformed Farey triangles

 \begin{exam} {\normalfont

 The triangulations of $\displaystyle \frac{8}{11}=[0,1,2,1,1,1]$ and $\displaystyle \frac{11}{8}=[1,2,2,1]$ can be expressed as Figure \ref{Fig.6}.

 } \end{exam}

-Now, let us consider the $q$-deformation of the triangulation which is called weighted triangulation (See \cite{MO1} for details).
-For the vertices and edges of the two kinds of triangles in the triangulation, we will set them with the $q$-deformed Farey sum from Theorem \ref{THM-F-S-L} in Figure \ref{Fig.7}, and the initial setting is as Figure \ref{Fig.8}.
+Now, let us consider the $q$-deformation of the triangulation which is called weighted triangulation.
+For the vertices and edges of the two kinds of triangles in the triangulation, we will set them with the $q$-deformed Farey sum from Theorem \ref{THM-F-S-R} in Figure \ref{Fig.7-1}, and the initial setting is as Figure \ref{Fig.8-1} (See \cite{MO1} for details).

+Similary, for the vertices and edges of the two kinds of triangles in the triangulation, we will set them with the $q$-deformed Farey sum from Theorem \ref{THM-F-S-L} in Figure \ref{Fig.7}, and the initial setting is as Figure \ref{Fig.8}.
+Different from the above case, the weights of the edges with endpoints $[\alpha]_q$ and $[\gamma]_q$ become $1$, and the weights of the edges with endpoints $[\alpha]_q$ and $[\beta]_q$ become some power of $q$, which is symmetric to the case of the right $q$-deformed rational numbers.
+This phenomenon also corresponding to the fact that for the $q$-deformed Farey sum, there is a symmetric between the case of the right $q$-deformed rational numbers and the case of the left $q$-deformed rational numbers.